WHERE IS ALEXANDRE FAMILY FARM LOCATED AND TELL US ABOUT THE FAMILY?

-We are not certified 100% grassfed, but close to it.
+We are not 100% grassfed, but rely heavily on pasture while still feeding our cattle grain to meet their nutritional requirements.
 Our Pasture Promise seal is our commitment to our consumers towards quality grazing of our pastures, through the biodiversity of plant species and biodynamic green pastures.
 Our mild temperate weather allows for the soil, land, and pasture to be alive every day of the year, averaging 54-65 degrees throughout the whole year.
 In doing so, we ensure that the pasture our cows eat is green and alive year round.
 Our annual rainfall of over 80 inches allows for grass growth 365 days a year.
 We have green grass 365 days a year, a mild, temperate climate that is beneficial to the land, the animals, and our people.

 WHAT IS VAT PASTUEURIZED OR LOW TEMP PASTEURIZED?

 HOW MANY ADDED SUGARS ARE THERE?